 Electric Blue rPETG 3D printing filament, 250g, 1.75 mm (±0.05 mm tolerance), made from 100% recycled plastic.
-The raw material is local industrial scrap from the manufacturing of restaurant menu holders, store display cases, and similar products.
+The raw material is post-industrial scrap from the manufacturing of restaurant menu holders, store display cases, and similar products.

 PETG prints almost as easy as PLA, but has a higher temperature resistance.
 PETG can take close to boiling water temperature without deforming.
 This means that you can use it for parts in your car, for example.